Noise Levels in Braun's Farm, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 See how noise in Braun's Farm compares to similar-sized neighborhoods.

-Western Braun's Farm sounds about 0% louder than Eastern Braun's Farm to the human ear, a 0.0 dBA gap.
+To the human ear, noise in northwestern Braun's Farm sounds about 135% louder than in eastern Braun's Farm, a 12.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Loop 1604 do you need to be?